||Promulgated on 12 September 1946 by government decree.

 The funds of the preceding paragraph are restricted to investment in government bonds, common corporate bonds, financial debentures, bonds with repurchase or resale agreements, bank deposits, and interest rate futures contracts.

-Transaction tax shall be collected by the collecting agent on the date of transaction according to the tax rate specified in Article 2 and paid to the national treasury on the following day along with a filled payment slip.
+Transaction tax shall be collected by the collecting agent on the date of transaction according to the specified tax rate and paid to the national treasury on the following day along with a filled payment slip.

 The collecting agent shall give the securities seller a receipt for the transaction tax collected.
 The receipt can be in the form of a monthly account reconciliation statement when the tax collecting agent is a securities underwriter.